×

 1. Limiting purine-rich foods

-Purines are naturally occuring substances in most of the foods.
-This is then broken down by the body into uric acids.
-The process of metabolising purine-rich foods may lead to gout making the body produce too much uric acid.
-Not all the purine-rich foods are bad for our health and hence the goal must be to reduce the intake and not to avoid it altogether.
+Purines are naturally occurring substances in most foods.
+The body breaks down purines into uric acids.
+The metabolizing process of purine-rich foods can lead to gout, which causes the body to produce too much uric acid.
+Not all purine-rich foods are bad for our health, and hence, the goal must be to reduce the intake rather than avoid them altogether.

 2. Eating more low-purine foods

-Changing the diet containing high-purine foods to that with purine-less or the diets in which they are moderately present can help reduce the level of uric acid in the body.
+Changing the diet containing high-purine foods to one with purine-less foods or diets in which they are moderately present can help reduce the level of uric acid in the body.
 A few low-purine foods are:

 • Low-fat and fat-free dairy products